 All members of the Creighton community are encouraged and expected to fully cooperate with any investigation and resolution under this policy.
 University faculty and staff who fail to cooperate and/or participate will face discipline, up to and including termination.
-In the event a complainant refuses to participate in an investigation, the University may proceed as a reporting party under the circumstances specific in Section XX.
+In the event a complainant refuses to participate in an investigation, the University may proceed as a reporting party under the circumstances previously explained in "When a Complainant Does Not Wish to Proceed.".
 In the event a respondent refuses to participate, the investigation will be completed despite the respondent's lack of participation and will be forwarded to the Hearing Board for a determination of responsibility.
 All parties and witnesses in the investigation are expected to cooperate and provide complete and truth information.